shunmian/myblog/_posts/-11 Concurrency/2019-09-01-Java Concurrency Foundamentals.md

 ## 2. The ways to define a thread

 > 2 ways to define a thread: extending the `Thread` class, or implementing `Runnable` interface.
+Latter is recommended over the former since latter can extends from other class, which is more flexible.

 Every java program starts with one thread that is the `main` thread.
 The thread scheduling is implemented by JVM.
 So We cannot garantee the order of threads execution order.

+### 2.1 Extending Thread Class

 {% highlight java linenos %}